Mönchengladbach (DE) / Naarden (NL) — February 4th, 2026

 REINDEX CONCURRENTLY

-With PostgreSQL® 12 there is now a way to re-create indexes with as few locks as possible.
-This greatly simplifies one of the most common maintenance tasks in very write-intensive databases.
-Previously, a combination of CREATE INDEX CONCURRENTLY
+With PostgreSQL® 12, there is now a way to rebuild indexes with as few locks as possible.
+This significantly simplifies one of the most common maintenance tasks in very write-intensive databases.
+Previously, a combination of CREATE INDEX CONCURRENTLY and DROP INDEX CONCURRENTLY had to be used.
+Care also had to be taken to assign new index names accordingly.

 Yesterday, the fourth beta of the upcoming PostgreSQL®-major version 12 was released.